optimizely/nuclear-js/README.md

 ## Examples

-- [Shopping Cart Example](./examples/shopping-cart) - General overview of NuclearJS concepts: actions, stores and getters with ReactJS
+- [Shopping Cart Example](./examples/shopping-cart) general overview of NuclearJS concepts: actions, stores and getters with ReactJS.
-- [Flux Chat Example](./examples/flux-chat) - classic facebook flux chat example written in NuclearJS
+- [Flux Chat Example](./examples/flux-chat) classic facebook flux chat example written in NuclearJS.
-- [Rest API Example](./examples/rest-api) - shows how to deal with fetching data from an API using NuclearJS conventions
+- [Rest API Example](./examples/rest-api) shows how to deal with fetching data from an API using NuclearJS conventions.

 ## How NuclearJS differs from other Flux implementations